"where ordinary people can make an extraordinary difference"

 Step 2: Your References

-Get two referees to submit a reference for you online here by simply emailing them the link.
+Please ask two referees to submit a reference for you online here by emailing them the link.

 Please note that after completing step one and two, you will get a confirmation of complete application by email from us.
 Only at that point are you eligible to progress to next steps (your interviews) which we will lead after the closing date.